Ian Chow, M.D.

 Biography

-Ian Chow, MD is a board-eligible Plastic and Reconstructive Surgeon, fellowship-trained in Hand & Upper Extremity Surgery.
-His area of specialization includes management of all conditions of the hand, wrist, and forearm with special emphasis on microvascular upper and lower extremity reconstruction and limb salvage.
-Through his training, he has extensive experience with upper and lower extremity nerve reconstruction including the management and reconstruction of the brachial plexus, other peripheral nerve injuries throughout the body, and the management of neuropathic pain following amputation.
+Through his training, Dr. Chow has had extensive experience with upper and lower extremity nerve reconstruction, including the management and reconstruction of the brachial plexus, other peripheral nerve injuries throughout the body, and the management of neuropathic pain following amputation.
 He is proud to offer a variety of procedures under WALANT (wide-awake local anesthetic with no tourniquet) to maximize patient comfort and return to function while minimizing the risk of general anesthesia.
-His practice philosophy is to work with the patient in developing a treatment plan that is best suited to their goals and desires while providing care in a safe, ethical, and evidence-focused fashion.

 More About Dr. Chow